 Now my husband enjoys violent action movies and will go to see them from time to time on his own or with my brother.
-Clearly I am not doubting my husband’s belief in Christ or anything like that.
+Clearly, I am not doubting my husband’s belief in Christ or anything like that.

 My best friend watched all of Game of Thrones.
-I watched the first episode only knowing it was based off a fantasy book and was appalled at the violence, sex, violent sex, and that list goes on.
+I watched the first episode only knowing it was based on a fantasy book and was appalled at the violence, sex, violent sex, and that list goes on.
 I decided to never again watch an episode.

 I’m obviously still talking to my best friend, but we disagree on where this line is.
-I don’t doubt her Christianity, or anything like that.
+I don’t doubt her Christianity or anything like that.